Is It Safe To Ingest Essential Oils?

-When it comes to frequently asked questions, “Can you ingest Edens Garden’s essential oils?” is at the top of the list.
+When it comes to frequently asked questions, “Is it safe to ingest essential oils?” is at the top of the list.
 This is no surprise, as this topic has been discussed and contended in many circles of essential oil users since aromatherapy’s inception.

 With so many varying opinions circulating, we want you to be able to make an educated decision based on facts.